MARA CEO, CFO, Counsel All Sell Shares on Same Day

 NEW YORK, April 27 —

-When one executive sells stock, it could be anything: a kitchen renovation, a tax bill, a kid's tuition.
-When three executives sell on the same day, into a rally, for the second consecutive month, that pattern starts to carry its own message.
-MARA Holdings' (MARA) CEO Frederick Thiel, CFO Salman Khan, and General Counsel Zabi Nowaid all filed open-market sales on April 17, collectively offloading roughly $1 million in shares while the stock sat 27% to 56% above where they had sold just weeks earlier.
+When one executive sells stock, it could mean anything — a kitchen renovation, a tax bill, a kid's tuition.
+When three executives sell on the same day, into a rally, for the second straight month, that pattern speaks for itself.
+MARA Holdings' (MARA) CEO Frederick Thiel, CFO Salman Khan, and General Counsel Zabi Nowaid all filed open-market sales on April 17.
+Together they unloaded roughly $1 million in shares while the stock sat 27% to 56% above where they had sold just weeks earlier.

 - CEO Thiel sold 27,505 shares at $11.68 ($321K), CFO Khan sold 16,000 shares at $11.68 ($187K), and GC Nowaid sold 42,090 shares at $12.00 ($505K) on April 17.